Replacing An Architect(Last Updated On: August 30, 2019)

 If you are in New York City and you have already filled your project with the department of buildings you have one of two choices for replacing your architect.
 The first choice is superseding the architect.
 Your new architect will need to submit a PW1 form signed by the property owner requesting the department of buildings allows the new architect to supersede the original architect.
 In this situation you will need to replace all documents originally filed with new documents signed and stamped by the new architect.
 The new architect will also need to provide new plans.
 Yes that is right the new architect must provide new plans signed and stamped by the new architect.

-In most cases the new architect will redo all the plans.
+In many cases the new architect will redo all the plans.
 The intellectual property of architectural drawings belongs to the architect.
 It is illegal for a new architect or even the client to use the plans without the architects consent, or in a manner that differs from their intended use.
 If you intend to reuse some of the previous architects work you will need to get written consent.
 Be careful in these situations you don not want to open yourself up to a lawsuit.
 Remember even though you paid for the plans you do not own them the architect does.

 Withdrawing a Job From DOB and Starting Over